-During my career as a furniture designer and cabinetmaker, I've been able to work on several public and/or 'high profile' projects as well as numerous private commissions.
+During my career as a designer and wood craftsman, I've been able to work on several public and/or 'high profile' projects as well as numerous private commissions.
 Details about some of these are provided below.

-Nowadays, although my emphasis is on teaching green woodworking here in the Woodland Workshop in West Dorset, I do still accept commissions for bespoke work.
-Please feel free to get in touch to discuss your requirements.
+Nowadays, my emphasis is on both teaching green woodworking here in the Woodland Workshop in West Dorset and designing and building spaces for accommodation and work here in the woods.

-In addition, nowadays Crafty Camping and the entire Woodland Workshop are in effect a portfolio of recent work.
+Crafty Camping and the entire Woodland Workshop are in effect a portfolio of recent work.
 Designing and building all of these structures is very much my current passion, and the ongoing development work is both creatively fulfilling and physically satisfying work.
 It must be said, corporate boardrooms and contemporary public installations seem a world away from the ongoing developments of the woods.
-Tree houses are next ...
+The Woodsman's Treehouse is the most recent project and plans are afoot for another treehouse project soon.

 I was commissioned to make this hay loft ladder for a restoration project.
 It is made from cleft Ash, and uses the natural shrinkage of the unseasoned sides round the dried rungs to lock the structure together.